sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/14-cors.md

 # Configuring CORS

 CORS stands for Cross-Origin Resource Sharing.
 An Origin is a web server at a different domain, and a Resource is some asset stored on the server, like an image, PDF, or HTML file.
 Sometimes you must request resources stored on another origin.
 This is called a cross-origin request, and web servers have policies to allow or deny such requests.

 For example, browsers themselves don't allow cross-origin AJAX-style requests from scripts to help mitigate [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) attacks.
 These APIs follow a *same origin* policy.
-But for certain resources, it can be convenient to allow @product@ to serve them to different origins.
+But for certain resources, it can be convenient to allow Liferay DXP to serve them to different origins.

 For example, if you manage images in Docs & Media, you may want to allow cross-origin requests for them.
-You can enable CORS for matching URLs in @product@ or for JAX-RS application resources.
+You can enable CORS for matching URLs in Liferay DXP or for JAX-RS application resources.

-## Enabling CORS for @product@ Services
+## Enabling CORS for Liferay DXP Services

 You'll find the settings in Configuration &rarr; System Settings &rarr; Security &rarr; Security Tools &rarr; Portal Cross Resource Origin Sharing (CORS):